-FIGURE 4-7 Reservations module.

-1. Guest Data 7.
-Departures
+- 1. Guest Data

-2. Room Inventory 8.
-VIP
+- 2. Room Inventory

+- 3. Deposits

+- 4. Special Requests

+- 5. Blocking

+- 6. Arrivals

+- 7. Departures

+- 8. VIP

-3. Deposits 9.
-Projected Occupancy
+- 9. Projected Occupancy

-4. Special Requests 10.
-Travel Agents
+- 10. Travel Agents

-5. Blocking 11.
-Guest Messages
+- 11. Guest Messages

-6. Arrivals 12.
-Reports
+- 12. Reports

-Revenue Management
+Yield Management

-Revenue management, a process of planning to achieve maximum room rates and most profitable guests (guests who will spend money at the hotel's food and beverage outlets, gift shops, etc.), encourages front office managers, general managers, and marketing and sales directors to target sales periods and develop sales programs that will maximize profit for the hotel.
+Yield management, a process of planning to achieve maximum room rates and most profitable guests (guests who will spend money at the hotel's food and beverage outlets, gift shops, etc.), encourages front office managers, general managers, and marketing and sales directors to target sales periods and develop sales programs that will maximize profit for the hotel.
 This module (Figure 4-8) shares similar databases with the reservations module-room inventory, room rates, reservation status, and guest information.
-If a hotel is entering a maximum demand sales period, the yield management module allows the reservations manager to block out that period to prevent guest requests for room reservations for less than the minimum time.
-Also, the computer prompts the reservations clerk on which room rate category to apply.
+If a hotel is entering a maximum demand sales period, the yield management module will allow the reservations manager to block out that time period to prevent guest requests for room reservations for less than the minimum time period.
+Also, the computer will prompt the reservations clerk on which room rate category to apply.
 Daily reports on how well the front office achieved maximum yield of rack rates, the highest room rate charged in a hotel, provides feedback to the general manager and owners.
 A history of guest sales in food and beverage also assists sales and marketing managers in determining if a group reservation has potential for profitability.